 - 7 Pearl Onions cut into half

 - 1 medium Potato diced or ½ – ⅔ cup diced Potato (16 pieces)

 - 2 medium Tomatoes diced or 1 cup (heap) Tomatoes diced (cut into 14 – 16 pieces)

-- 4 Cloves Garlic or grated 1 tbsp.
+- 4 Cloves Garlic or grated 1 tablespoon

-- 1 thick piece Ginger grated or 1 tsp. grated Ginger
+- 1 thick piece Ginger grated or 1 teaspoon grated Ginger

 - Few maroi napaakpi/hooker chive roots (optional.
 I did not use it )